frictionlessdata/datapackage/content/docs/specifications/data-package.md

 Note: semantics may vary between publishers -- for some this is the datetime the data was created, for others the datetime the package was created.

-The datetime must conform to the string formats for datetime as described in [RFC3339][].
+The datetime `MUST` conform to the string formats for datetime as described in [RFC3339][].
 Example:

 ```javascript
 {